How To Password Protect a USB Drive in Windows

 The Explorer icon for the USB drive will now change to include a padlock.
-When you want to access the drive, double click it and you will be prompted for a password.
-Be sure to use a password you can remember, or write it down somewhere safe, because that password (or a stack of supercomputers) you won’t be able to decrypt the drive.
+When you want to access the drive, double-click it and you will be prompted for a password.

 Protect the drive using VeraCrypt

-If you want to protect your drive but don’t quite trust Microsoft, you can use VeraCrypt, a similar software package from the software company Idrix.
-It is open-source and freely available; you can make donations to support the project if you use VeraCrypt.
+If you want to protect your drive but don’t quite trust Microsoft’s built-in tool, you can use VeraCrypt, a similar software package from the software company Idrix.
+It is open-source and freely available.
 VeraCrypt actually has more features than BitLocker but is still fairly easy to use to protect a USB drive.
-As of March 2020, it released its latest version the VeraCrypt 1.24-Update 6.

 Protecting a drive is quite a tedious process using VeraCrypt but it isn’t very complex.